Our vegan creamy red pepper soup is smooth with a delicate sweet flavour, inspired by Cibrèo’s famous yellow pepper soup.

 How to roast peppers

-- Arrange on the baking tray and roast for 20 minutes till tender, turning them once.
+- Arrange on the baking tray and roast for 20 minutes till tender and the skin has blackened.

 This soup can be served warm, at room temperature or chilled, garnished with red pepper flakes or freshly crushed black pepper, a drizzle of olive oil and breadcrumbs.

-Serve with meat, fish, egg or cheese dishes and salads.
+These flavours go with most dishes, serve with meat, fish, seafood, egg, vegetable or cheese dishes and salads.

 Store in a sealed container in the fridge for up to 3 days, or freeze for up to a month.
 Defrost fully before serving.